mauroreisvieira/github-sublime-theme/README.md

 ## Recommended Settings

-To enjoy a better experience of using the GitHub Theme in your Sublime Text, please check the following settings.
+To enjoy a better experience using this theme in Sublime Text, please check the following settings.

 ```json
 {